StereoFlo/php-inventory-app/README.md

 # Disclaimer

-this is a ported version of the golang language app.
-The basic version of the server is [here](https://github.com/StereoFlo/go-inventory-app)
+this php version is from the golang language.
+You can find the original version [here](https://github.com/StereoFlo/go-inventory-app)

 ### Available routes
 `GET /devices/:device_id`